 If you exceed the maximum speed for the gear you are in, the engine speed will enter into the tachometer's red zone.
 If this occurs, you may feel the engine cut in and out.
 This is caused by a limiter in the engine's computer controls.
 The engine will run normally when you reduce the RPM below the red zone.

-Before downshifting, make sure the engine will not go into the tachometer's red zone in the lower gear.
+Before downshifting, make sure the engine will not go into the tachometer's red zone.